-Before class, you should read the sections of the textbook that we are going to cover that day.
+Before class, you should read the sections of the textbook that we are going to cover that day and complete the reading quiz on Canvas.

 In class, we will be using a variety of activities.
 I will start most classes with 5 or 10 minutes for questions from the homework.